Prerequisites: JOUR 302

 Description: Create and present news and information of particular interest to Lincoln's growing refugee communities.
 The stories students report will be presented on the Nebraska Mosaic website (www.nemosaic.org), and they may also be re-purposed as part of printed newsletters or video projects distributed on DVD.

-Prerequisites: JOUR 467/867 is open only to students seeking a 7-12 journalism teaching endorsement
+Open only to students seeking a 7-12 journalism teaching endorsement.

 Prerequisites: JOUR 404.